March 3, 2026

 +

-Customer health scores integrate product usage data, support ticket frequency, payment behavior patterns, and engagement metrics into predictive models.
-Companies using predictive health scoring reduce churn by 25% compared to reactive approaches that wait for customer complaints.
-The key is identifying potential problems before customers recognize them, not waiting for dissatisfaction to manifest.
+Customer health scores integrate product usage data, support ticket frequency, payment behavior, and engagement metrics.
+Companies using predictive health scoring reduce churn by 25% compared to reactive approaches.

 What should I do if my Rule of 40 score is below 40%?